Location: Kitsap Peninsula

-Perhaps the prettiest point on the Kitsap Peninsula and the crown jewel of the Kitsap County Parks system, Guillemot Cove will delight hikes of all ages in any season.
-One of the best-kept secrets on the Kitsap Peninsula, Guillemot Cove Nature Preserve protects almost 200 acres of stunning beach and stately forest on Hood Canal.
+Perhaps the prettiest point on the Kitsap Peninsula and the crown jewel of the Kitsap County Parks system, Guillemot Cove will delight hikers of all ages and in any season.
+Guillemot Cove Nature Preserve protects almost 200 acres of stunning beach and stately forest on Hood Canal.
 A former private estate, Guillemot Cove is now managed as a nature preserve open to passive recreation.

-Begin by hiking downhill on the Sawmill Trail beneath a canopy of mature timber.
+There are four miles of trails within the preserve.
+The out-and-back to the old beach house makes for a good introduction.
+Begin by hiking downhill on the Sawmill Trail beneath a canopy of mature timber and rhodies (in bloom come May).
 Ignore side trails veering left.
 After passing through a beautiful flat of alders garnished with bouquets of ferns the trail turns east.
 Now named the Margaret Trail, it drops sharply into a cool ravine shaded by cedar, hemlock and the occasional yew.

 After rounding a switchback, emerge in the heart of the old estate at 1.0 mile.
 Here at a kiosk several trails branch off.
 For the cove, cross Boyce Creek following the Beach House Trail.
 After a .25 mile reach the old beach house and the beach littered with oyster shells!
 The snow-capped Brothers tower directly across this stretch of Hood Canal.
 Look for eagles, shorebirds, and of course guillemots; a penguin-like seabird.